umulmrum/symfony-cert/README.md

 RedirectResponse, BinaryFileResponse, StreamedResponse).
 It can also return arbitrary values in which case an event listener for the kernel.view event must generate the Response object.

-Controllers are by convention located in the Controllers directory of a bundle.
+Controller classes are by convention located in the Controllers directory of a bundle.
 There they can be auto-discovered by the framework if they extend the base Controller class.

-Controllers derived from the base Controller provide these shortcut methods:
+Controller classes derived from the base Controller class provide these shortcut methods:

 - generateUrl() (generates a URL for a given route)
 - forward() (forwards the request to another controller as an internal sub-request)